willbreitkreutz/web_mapping_workshop/exercise7_fancy_click_handling.md

 When the user clicks on a new feature we want to make sure any old data is removed, we're going to use [jQuery](https://jquery.com/) to do any of the actual DOM interaction because they make it super easy.
 Everywhere you see a `$` we're using the jQuery library.

-Using the jQuery selector for any node with the ID of 'info' we make sure to remove any child elements.
+Using the jQuery selector for any node with the ID of 'info' (that's where we're going to put some info about the point that the user clicks on) we make sure to remove any child elements.

 ```javascript
 var clickHandler = function(e){